The word average has an interesting etymology. It originally seems to have been derived from an Arabic word, ‘awariya, ” meaning damaged merchandise.

 As Dr Peter Scott, Head Climate Monitoring and Attribution at the Met Office writes,

 “To understand changes and variations in our climate, it is essential to know how the surface temperature changes – from month to month, up to decade to decade.
 Global-average temperature records provide this vital information.
 From these records we can see how warm specific months, years, or decades are, and we can discern trends in our climate over longer periods of time.
 Global records go back about 160 years, giving a long period from which to draw conclusions about how our climate is changing.”
 (Met Office website)

-It does not relay the real story of what is happening in terms of human equity or volatility, and at the higher ranges, or peaks, of temperature.
+It does not relay the real story of what is happening in terms of human equity or volatility, and at the higher ranges or peaks of temperature.
 Nor does any other kind of global average; precipitation, ocean warming, drought, for example.

 The differences in regional water availability, (living) biomass and ecosystem function, migratory capacity, and human access to energy for cooling technology vary, sometimes drastically, from place to place.
-To sideline all these variations will be effecting lives directly, both Homo sapien and Tere sapien.
-We are reaching the point of moral injury, quite frankly, if these lives are de-valued by the process of concentrating on global averages in the public sphere.
+To sideline all these variations will be affecting lives directly, both Homo sapien and Tere sapien.
+We are reaching the point of moral injury, quite frankly, if these lives are devalued by the process of concentrating on global averages in the public sphere.

 Instead, we should be discussing localized impacts, especially given economic disparity.
 It might even lead to those disparities being properly addressed and a new kind of fair politics going forwards into increasingly uncertain times.

 Along with preventing emissions, there is an absolute duty to plan for extremes, mass movements, and potential conflicts.
 Because these are where life is most at risk, and since all things are interconnected, the risks are compounded by multiple and cumulative breakdowns in life-flow.